Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ### Enterprise Architecture Decisions

-Depending on the operating model, Enterprise Architecture may decide, facilitate, or govern decisions such as:
+Depending on the operating model, Enterprise Architecture may hold decision authority for some categories while facilitating or governing others, such as:
 - Enterprise architecture principles
 - Strategic platforms
 - Enterprise integration standards